ibm-watson-data-lab/cloudant-food-tracker/part-2/README.md

 ### Sync Upon Meal Creation

 Everything is now in place.
-Now, you will add a sync-to-cloudant feature to FoodTracker.
+Now, you will add a sync-to-cloudant ("push") feature to FoodTracker.
+You will write the methods to start a `.Push` replication.
+Then, modify the meal creation code, so that every time a meal is created,

-First, define the information that FoodTracker will need to connect to Cloudant: the account name, the API key, etc. Next, you will define a `SyncDirection` enum, which allows you to specify `.Push` or `.Pull`

 1. Define the account name, API key, etc.